sanjana-iyengar/Analysis-of-Airplane-Crashes/README.md

 The aim of this project is to have a better understanding of the data.
 We explore the data and try to find some substantial patterns.
 In order to have a structural approach in the analysis - we ask ourselves questions during the exploration phase and try to logically explain the observed trends.

+Using aircraft crash data from between 1908-2008, we will look for patterns in crashes and linked fatalities to try and ascertain the safest methods or guidelines for air travel.

+### Motivations
+Aircraft today play a large role in our society, benefiting people in many ways:
+- Fast national and international travel
+- Global cargo transportation
+- Faster mail delivery
+- Military transportation
+- Conducive to greater globalization of industry

+Throughout the history of aircraft development speed safety and reliability have all made massive advances.
+With all the aviation advances of the past century accidents and fatalities are still common enough to cause concern for some travelers.
+We seek to explore crash data to find what aircraft or operating organizations may be of more or less concern.